Conference Session Types

 Updated from 2013!
-Birds of a Feather Gatherings: Birds of a Feather Gatherings, also known as idea exchanges or networking tables, will be held for one hour during the Saturday lunch break and attendees are welcome to bring a brown bag lunch or snack from the hotel's outlets.
+Birds of a Feather Gatherings: Birds of a Feather Gatherings, also known as idea exchanges or networking tables, will be held for one hour during the Saturday morning before the sessions begin and attendees are welcome to bring a snack from the hotel's outlets.
 They are relatively small and informal discussion-based gatherings, aimed at building networks and exploring ideas.
 Although similar in length as a roundtable, this is the only session type for which there is NO formal presentation, instead the facilitators ensure that there is time for introductions among those in attendance and come with questions or ideas to spark discussion around a particular topic area.
 The information in the 'abstract' section for the session should indicate the topic to be explored, why the topic is of likely interest to a subset of attendees, and a key guiding question to be raised during the session.

 |What does a Birds of a Feather Session look like?
 All of the Birds of a Feather sessions are held during the lunch break.
 Attendees are encouraged to grab a snack or drink from the venue's outlets and join a lunch exchange.
 At the beginning of the exchange, the facilitator will welcome attendees and ask each to introduce her or himself and to note their interest in the topic.
 The facilitator will likely pose a thought-provoking question or challenge, and from there those in attendance are encouraged to share and discuss, to network, and to learn one from another.
 It is a 'meeting of the minds' and the time together will be whatever you make of it.
 There is no formal presentation.